The Noordpolderzijl discharge sluice has been restored to its former glory

 Project partners and funding

-The work on the old drainage lock was carried out by Wieringa Bouwadvies and the contractor Koninklijke Oosterhof-Holman.
-In addition to this old sluice in Noordpolderzijl, two other old “guardians” (former drainage and tidal barriers) near Warffum and Oudeschip are being restored as cultural-historical elements.
-The restoration of these two waterworks is also being carried out in collaboration with Landschapsbeheer Groningen, as part of the Waddenkronieken program.
-The work on these three sites is made possible in part by contributions from Noorderzijlvest Water Authority €165,000), the Wadden Fund (€182,000), and the Province of Groningen (€108,000).
+The work on the old discharge sluice was carried out by Wieringa Bouwadvies and the contractor Koninklijke Oosterhof-Holman.
+In addition to this old sluice in Noordpolderzijl, two more old “sluices” (former tidal sluice and barriers) near Warffum and Oudeschip are being restored as cultural-historical elements.
+The restoration of these two hydraulic-engineering structures is also carried out in cooperation with Landschapsbeheer Groningen, as part of the Waddenkronieken programme.
+The work on these three sites is made possible in part by contributions from Noorderzijlvest Water Authority (€165,000), the Wadden Fund (€182,000), and the provincial executive of Groningen (€108,000).